Using dynamic images for countdown timers and personalized content

 Examples

-Some cool examples of dynamic images include:
+Some cool types of dynamic images include:

 - personalized cards